Winona LaDuke: White Earth Land Recovery Project

 In 1989, LaDuke founded the White Earth Land Recovery Project (WELRP) in Minnesota with the proceeds of a human rights award from Reebok.
-The goal is to buy back land in the reservation that non-Natives bought and to create enterprises that provide work to Anishinaabe.
+Its goal is to buy back land in the reservation that non-Natives bought and to create enterprises that provide work to Anishinaabe.
 By 2000, the foundation had bought 1,200 acres, which it held in a conservation trust for eventual cession to the tribe.

-WELRP is also working to reforest the lands and revive cultivation of wild rice, long a traditional food.
+WELRP also works to reforest the land and revive cultivation of wild rice, long a traditional Ojibwe food.
 It markets that and other traditional products, including hominy, jam, buffalo sausage, and other products.
 It has started an Ojibwe language program, a herd of buffalo, and a wind-energy project.
+It produces and sells traditional foods and crafts through its label, Native Harvest.
+The Evergreen State College class of 2014 chose LaDuke as its commencement speaker.
+She delivered her address at the school on June 13, 2014.

+Honor the Earth, 1993-2023

-LaDuke is also executive director of Honor the Earth, an organization she co-founded with the non-Native folk-rock duo the Indigo Girls in 1993.
-The organization's mission is:
+LaDuke was also the executive director of Honor the Earth, an organization she co-founded with the non-Native folk-rock duo the Indigo Girls in 1993.
+Honor the Earth is a national advocacy group encouraging public support and funding for Native environmental groups.
+It works nationally and internationally on issues of climate change, renewable energy, sustainable development, food systems and environmental justice.
+Members of Honor the Earth were active in the Dakota Access Pipeline protests.
+As of 2016, the organization's mission was:

 to create awareness and support for Native environmental issues and to develop needed financial and political resources for the survival of sustainable Native communities.
 Honor the Earth develops these resources by using music, the arts, the media, and Indigenous wisdom to ask people to recognize our joint dependency on the Earth and be a voice for those not heard.

-The Evergreen State College class of 2014 chose LaDuke to be a keynote speaker.
-She delivered her address at the school's graduation on June 13, 2014.
+On March 30, 2023, the Becker County, Minnesota, District Court ordered Honor the Earth and LaDuke to pay a former employee $750,000 in damages in a sexual harassment and abuse complaint, based on actions from 2015.
+LaDuke resigned from the organization on April 5, 2023, acknowledging her failure to protect victims of sexual harassment.